Iran missile attacks target U.S. forces in Iraq; Trump says 'All is well!'

 Iran TV reported Soleimani was buried after the missile attacks.
 “His revenge was taken and now he can rest in peace,” it said.

-The missiles were launched on Wednesday at the same time that he was killed last on Friday.
+The missiles were launched on Wednesday at the same time that he was killed last Friday.

-Soleimani’s body had been taken to holy Shi’ite Muslim cities in Iraq and Iran, as well as the Iranian capital, Tehran, before arriving to be buried in the city cemetery’s “martyrs section”, according to the semi-official news agency ISNA.
+Soleimani’s body had been taken to holy Shi’ite Muslim cities in Iraq and Iran, as well as the Iranian capital, Tehran, before arriving to be buried in the city cemetery’s “martyrs’ section”, according to the semi-official news agency ISNA.

 In each place, huge numbers of people filled thoroughfares, chanting: “Death to America” and weeping with emotion.
 Supreme Leader Ayatollah Ali Khamenei wept as he led prayers in Tehran.